 Science is a class where students are encouraged to question, explore and engage in the world around them.
 They will use prior knowledge to further engage in topics through experiments.
-Students in grades K-12 all study the same topics during the year, but activities are differentiated to meet skill levels of the students.
+Students in grades K-12 will generally study the same topics during the year, but activities are differentiated to meet skill levels of the students.

 MEET SARAH TROSPER